Why Does Air Hose Size Affect My Compressor Airflow?

 • Fittings

-Components such as filters will often have pressure, so check the documentation and specifications carefully to match components to the system.
+Components such as filters will often have specified operating pressure ranges, so check the documentation and specifications carefully to match components to the system.

-When considering fittings and quick connects, work with your suppliers to ensure they are rated for the maximum pressure your compressor system is rated for and will not cause excessive pressure drop at the required flow rates.
+When considering fittings and quick connects, work with your suppliers to ensure they are rated for the maximum pressure your compressor system is rated for, so they do not cause excessive pressure drop at the required flow rates.

 Pressure Drop Sizing Examples